paldhous/ucb/2017/dataviz/md_raw/class7.md

 - `as.factor` converts to a categorical variable.
 - `as.integer` converts to an integer
 - `as.Date` converts to a date
-- `as.POSIXct` convets to a full date and time.
+- `as.POSIXct` converts to a full date and time.

 (Conversions to full dates and times can get complicated, because of timezones.
 Contact me for advice if you need to work with full dates and times for your project!)